 Join the Elefant Traks mailing list for access to exclusive offers, discounts and more.

-The trio is made up of producers Chasm, Sir Robbo and vocalist Ozi Batla.
+Astronomy Class is made up of producers Chasm, Sir Robbo and vocalist Ozi Batla.

 Their 2006 debut Exit Strategy announced a refreshingly reggae influenced hip hop sound, building on the diverse musical backgrounds of the trio.
 Two singles received lengthy airplay on triple j, A Bright Tomorrow and Done the Sums, while two impressive national tours consolidated their presence in the Australian music scene.